Alazizu6798/PWC--Virtual-Internship-Project/README.md

 # Virtual Internship Tasks

 # Task 1 Objective
-The primary aim was to look for transperancy and insight into the data of call centre.
+The primary aim was to look for transparency and insight into the data of call centre.
 To Provide an accurate overview of long-term trends in customer and agent behaviour.
 # Task 2 Objective
 To Create a dashboard for the retention manager reflecting the KPIs for customers demographics and insights.
 With Which Customer Risk Analysis can be done.
 # Task 3 Objective